The River Tagus on the left and the large Praca Comercio on the right.

 This park is typical of the many similar parks found across Lisbon.

 There are several ways to get up to the Barrio Alto besides walking up steep hills.
-These are the Santa Justa elevator, and several funiculars such as this one.
+These include the Santa Justa elevator (already shown), and several funiculars such as this one.
 This is actually a streetcar body on a frame that has a 30 degree tilt to keep the car level while going up and down the hill.

 At the top after a five minute ride.
 Really saves energy.